Colorado Mountain College Data & Information Overview

 Freshmen Retention Rate

-The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
-At Colorado Mountain College this rate is 55%, which is a bit lower than the national average of 68%.
+The freshmen retention rate is a measure of what percentage of first-year, full-time students come back for their sophomore year.
+The 45% rate at Colorado Mountain College is a good bit lower than the national rate of 68%.
+This could be for a number of reasons, such as students transferring after a year because they changed majors.

 Net Price by Income Group for Colorado Mountain College